cathyxinchangli/cee498ds-project11/manuscript.md

 energy consumption and help energy providers manage energy (electricity) output and plan for energy peaks/lows.
 It can also help the indiviudal resident keep track of their energy usage and perhaps even recommend energy saving actions.

-As the human population increases, it is vital to lower the energy footprint of each individual and save the limited resources earth has to offer to future generations.
+As the human population increases, it is vital to lower the current energy footprint of each individual and conserve the limited resources earth has to offer, to future generations.
+Each generation has a responsibility to manage resource consumption so that future generations' ability to use the very same resources is not jeopardized.
 Household energy consumption is a big part of our total energy consumption, and new technology offers new ways of decreasing it.

 This project focuses on predicting building energy consumption based on the Kaggle competition "ASHRAE - Great Energy Predictor III".
 The main goal of the project is first and foremost to create an AI-model that can predict the energy usage of a building as accurately as possible, based on different input data such as air temperature, building size etc. In addition to that, different AI-models are explored to investigate which one works the best for this particular competition.